RishiSankineni/Quovo-Data-Challenge/README.md

 http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html
 Good luck!

-# My solution-
+# My Approach

 Calculated Unigram, Bigram, Trigram.
 Used XGboost and log-loss to predict the probability instead of 0 or 1 prediction.
 You can take a look at the Quovo-submiss.ipynb for the code and issimilar_predicted for the output values.
+Also, you can use this link http://nbviewer.jupyter.org/github/RishiSankineni/Quovo-Data-Challenge/blob/master/Quovo-Submiss.ipynb to share the file.
+Thanks - Rishi